Authorize email senders with SPF

 To turn on SPF, update your domain SPF TXT record:

 - Sign in to your domain account at your domain host (not your Google Admin console).

 - Locate the page for updating your domain’s DNS records.
 This page might be called something like: DNS management, name server management, or advanced settings.

-- Find your TXT records and see if you have an existing SPF record.
+- Find your TXT records, and check if your domain has an existing SPF record.
 The SPF record starts with v=spf1.

-- Create a TXT record with the following values:
+- Create a TXT record with these values:

-- Name/Host/Alias: Enter @ or leave it blank.
-Your other DNS records might indicate which entry is correct.
+- Name/Host/Alias: Enter @ or leave blank.
+Other DNS records for your domain might indicate the correct entry.